 Third, the revolution in information technology has allowed these groups to form, organise, and communicate to actual and potential followers throughout the world with astonishing speed.
 The Internet is for radical political religion what printing was for Martin Luther.
 It has allowed them to circumvent and outflank all existing structures of power.

-The result has been the politicization of religion and the religionization of politics; and throughout history this has been a deadly combination.
+The result has been the politicisation of religion and the religionisation of politics; and throughout history this has been a deadly combination.
 In the long run it will threaten us all, because in a global age no country or culture is an island.

 We must do minimally three things.
 First, given that religious freedom is enshrined as article 18 in the United Nations Universal Declaration of Human Rights, there should be, under the auspices of the United Nations, a gathering of religious leaders and thinkers to formulate an agreed set of principles that are sustainable theologically within their respective faiths, and to which member nations can be called to account.
 Otherwise article 18 will continue to be a utopian ideal.